Jcastillo1022/NBA-MVP-Analysis-Capstone/README.md

 FROM mvp_data m
 LEFT JOIN nba_champions c ON m.season = c.season;
 ```

- 1. MVPs Rarely Win Championships
+# Results
+- Championship Wins:
-   Only 5 of 24 MVPs (Around 20.8%) won the title the same year.
+   - Only 5 out of 24 MVPs (~20.8%) won the championship in the same season.
-   Individual dominance doesn’t always lead to team success.

- 2. Back-to-Back MVPs Struggle in Playoffs
+- Back-to-Back MVPs:
-   Jokić, Giannis, LeBron, and Nash won consecutive MVPs but didn’t win a title in those seasons.
+   - Players like Jokić, Giannis, LeBron, and Nash won consecutive MVPs but didn’t win a title in those seasons.
-   This shows how hard it is to dominate both regular season and playoffs.

- 3. Frequent MVPs, Few Titles
+- Frequent MVPs, Few Titles:
-   LeBron (4x MVP) won the title in only two of those seasons.
+   - Despite being a 4x MVP, LeBron won the championship in only two seasons.
-   Tim Duncan & Shaq are the only big men to win MVP and a championship in the same year.
+   - Tim Duncan and Shaq are the only big men to win both MVP and the championship in the same season.

-  4. Modern MVPs Haven’t Won Titles
+- Modern Trends:
-    The last MVP to win a championship was Curry in 2015.
+   - The last MVP to win a championship in the same season was Curry in 2015; since then, no MVP has replicated this feat..
-    Since then, every MVP has fallen short, showing a growing gap between regular-season and playoff success.

   ![image](https://github.com/user-attachments/assets/9c303e93-a316-4b13-b46d-f88bef57e2de)
 ___